Ülo Õun: Career

-In 1978, Õun created portrait sculptures of Estonian cultural figures: painter Tiit Pääsuke, artist Kaljo Põllu, and actor and theater pedagogue Voldemar Panso, for which he won the Kristjan Raud Art Prize the following year.
+In 1978, Õun created portrait sculptures of Estonian cultural figures: painter Tiit Pääsuke, artist Kaljo Põllu, and actor and theater pedagogue Voldemar Panso, for which he won the Kristjan Raud Art Award the following year.
 Other portrait sculptures by Õun include those of composers Gustav Ernesaks and Veljo Tormis, author Eduard Vilde, actor and poet Juhan Viiding, actress Elle Kull, zoologist Harald Haberman, artists Jüri Palm and Villu Jõgeva, and actors and theater pedagogues Kaarel Ird, Theodor Altermann, Paul Pinna, and Mikk Mikiver.
-His monument to Baltic German physiologist and professor Alexander Schmidt was opened in Kassitoome park on the grounds of the University of Tartu in 1982.
+His monument to Baltic German physiologist Alexander Schmidt was opened in Kassitoome park on the grounds of the University of Tartu in 1982.

+In 1981 and 1984, he completed two monuments titled Monument to the Lives Lost in the Second World War (Teises maailmasõjas hukkunute mälestusmärk).
+The first, in the town of Kallaste in Tartu County on the shore of Lake Peipus was a bronze sculpture of the nude torso of a nude young man with residual limb stumps which was erected on a high granite socle designed by architect Ike Volkov.
+Following the public unveiling of the sculpture on 8 May 1981, there was an immediate backlash from the mostly Russian-speaking religious locals, who found the nudity and the posed figure’s similarity to the crucifixion of Christ objectionable.
+Local complaints eventually reached high ranking Communist Party officials in Moscow and Soviet authorities had the sculpture's nudity covered by a pair of specially cast bronze "briefs".
+The second Monument to the Lives Lost in the Second World War was opened in 1984, in the Tornimäe cemetery on the island of Saaremaa.
+The central figure is a bronze sculpture of a nude woman holding a broken rose in her outstretched hands standing on a massive raised grey marble platform, which is ensconced by a geometric structure of four concrete pillars which connect above into a pyramid-like shape, symbolizing a chapel.

-Ülo Õun's artistic output was prolific during his twenty-year career.
+Õun's artistic output was prolific during his twenty-year career.
 He held numerous solo and shared exhibitions, and his world can be found in several institutions and public installations throughout the country, including the Tartu Art Museum and the Art Museum of Estonia.

 Personal life and death

-Ülo Õun married Latvian leather artist Ināra Õun (née Zvaigzne; 1941–2012) in 1967.
+Ülo Õun married Latvian leather artist Inara Õun (née Zvaigzne; 1941–2012) in 1967.
 The couple had three children: two daughters and a son, Kristjan. Õun died in 1988, aged 47 and was interred in Tallinn's Forest Cemetery.